chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/scanners/grype-tutorial/index.md

 ```
    ├── by severity: 0 critical, 1 high, 8 medium, 0 low, 0 negligible
 ```
-grype also counts the number of CVE by fixed status.
+grype also counts the number of CVEs by fixed status.
 If a CVE is marked as fixed, it can be resolved by updating to a newer version of the package.
 Our output suggests that 7 packages have been fixed and can be remediated with updates:

 ```
    └── by status:   7 fixed, 3 not-fixed, 0 ignored